bare-metal-edu/assignment-digital-logic/README.md

 ## Instructions

-You must complete and demonstrate each of these circuits to either an instructor or TL using your breadboard and associated parts.
+You must complete and demonstrate this circuit to  an instructor or TL using your breadboard and associated parts.
 This can be done any time during the duration of the assignment until the due date.
 You do not need to complete them all at once; this acitivty can be finished _iteratively_ (that is circuit by circuit over a span of days).